AliMohammadi1997/CMS-panel/README.md

 # Cms panel

-A fully responsive and feature-rich admin dashboard built with React, JavaScript, and Tailwind CSS for the front-end and MySQL for the back-end.
+A fully responsive and feature-rich admin dashboard built with React, JavaScript, and Tailwind CSS front-end .
 This dashboard is designed to manage and visualize data efficiently.
 ---

 ## 📋 Features